Advocating for the Public

 - Fostering collaboration between private practice dentists and Federally Qualified Health Centers where lower-income people can receive good quality dental care

 - Encouraging oral health programs for long-term care and special needs populations

 - Educating the public and parents on the importance of oral health through:

-, a nationwide, community based movement to deliver care now to people suffering from untreated disease; strengthen and expand the public/private safety net to provide more care to more Americans; and bring dental health education and disease prevention to people in underserved communities.
+The ADA launched Action for Dental Health: Dentists Making a Difference, a nationwide, community based movement to deliver care now to people suffering from untreated disease; strengthen and expand the public/private safety net to provide more care to more Americans; and bring dental health education and disease prevention to people in underserved communities.